quantumgardener/qg.blog/content/maps/Software that I use.md

 Here, I make comment on the software that I have, or have used.
 The physical technology equivalent is [[Gear that I use]].

 > [!note] Start here
-> [[Trial software in ange]] is where I describe the need to commit to any software you are trialling, otherwise you won't really know what it can do.
+> [[Trial software in anger]] is where I describe the need to commit to any software you are trialling, otherwise you won't really know what it can do.
 And when you buy, [[Don't buy the expansion pack]] until you are ready.

 ## Software in use
 - [[My document toolkit]]